Respect Responsibility Resilience

 Koondrook Primary School is situated in the small rural township of Koondrook.
 Our school is located on Murray Parade, Koondrook, in the Shire of Gannawarra.
 Situated in a delightful bush setting the school is tucked into a bend of the Murray River.

-Koondrook Primary School currently operates three classes (P/1/, 2/3 & 4/5/6).
-The school has a current staffing of four fulltime teachers which includes the principal and two 0.6 teachers, a fulltime teacher support and 0.4 business manager.
+Koondrook Primary School currently operates five classes (Prep/Foundation, 1/2 , 2/3, 3/4 and 5/6).
+The school has a current staffing of five fulltime teachers, the principal, one 0.6 Learning Specialist/Literacy Coordinator, one 0.6 literacy support/Wellbeing teacher, a fulltime teacher support, 0.6 teacher support and 0.4 business manager.
 Koondrook has a range of teaching staff from beginning teachers to experienced staff.
-We have small class sizes and the school prides itself on the diverse curriculum offered to all students.
+We have moderate class sizes and the school prides itself on the diverse curriculum offered to all students.

 During 2013, we moved into the new school, under the BER umbrella, it is a modern facility with up to date technologies, 2 learning areas, a shared project space and an administration and toilet area.
 In 2015, the increase of student numbers saw the installation of a double portable classroom.
 We work in flexible learning spaces with the students having the choice of a variety of working spaces within the classrooms.